google-deepmind/mujoco/doc/modeling.rst

      collisions are those involving SDF geometries.
    - If replacing collision meshes with primitives is not feasible, decimate the meshes as much as possible.
 Open source tools like trimesh, Blender, MeshLab and CoACD are very useful in this regard.
+6. :ref:`Friction cones<option-cone>`: Elliptic cones are more accurate and better at preventing slip with high :ref:`impratio<option-impratio>`, but are more expensive.
+If accurate friction is not important, try switching to pyramidal cones.
+7. Compile MuJoCo with 32-bit floating point precision (rather than the default 64).
+For large models running in multi-threaded mode, where memory access is more expensive than computation, this can lead to (up to) 2x performance improvement.
+See :ref:`mjtNum` for more information.

 .. _CSlippage: